johnaot/Emotion_Semantic_Change/README.md

 Emotion Semantic Change
 ======

-This repository contains replication code, and data that accompany the
+This repository contains replication code and data that accompany the following
-paper: Xu, A., Stellar, J.E., and Xu, Y. (to appear) Evolution of emotion semantics.
+paper: Xu, A., Stellar, J.E., and Xu, Y. (2021) Evolution of emotion semantics.
 Cognition.

 ## Dependencies